Azure/ADXIoTAnalytics/assets/OfficialDemos/Others/PowerShell/readme.md

 # PowerShell Samples

 Basic examples to read/write (ingest) using PowerShell.
-This is **NOT** meant to be an enterprise-agent collection solution.
+This is not meant to be an enterprise-agent collection solution.
 This demos ingestion using PowerShell and Kusto .Net SDK.

 Examples include:
 - ingesting an **array from memory**